Cell Site/Cell Tower

 Right of First Refusal (ROFR)

-Language within the lease that allows the wireless carrier or tower company to match a buyout or prepayment offer made by a third party.
+Language within the lease that allows the wireless carrier or tower company to match a buyout offer made by a third party.

 A property right granted to a third party to use someone else’s property for a specific purpose, such as an access road, or a portion of land or building rooftop to operate cellular equipment.